 Taken concurrently with EDU 787 This course is designed to provide the teacher candidate with knowledge and understanding of those competencies that are essential to successful teaching.
 The seminar focuses upon the student teacher's professional role as a classroom practitioner.
-In addition, responsibilities for classroom organization and management and the development of multiculturally sensitive and gender equitable classrooms; attitudes toward teaching, learning, and assessment; knowledge of ethics and a basic under-standing of school systems characteristics community and are considered.
+In addition, responsibilities for classroom organization and management and the development of multiculturally sensitive and gender equitable classrooms; attitudes toward teaching, learning, and assessment; knowledge of ethics and a basic understanding of school systems and community characteristics are considered.